Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 <a name="Exercise4"></a>
 ## Exercise 4: Write the app in Visual Studio Code

-In this exercise, you will create a new Node.js app in Visual Studio Code and add code to upload images, write them to blob storage, display them in a Web page, generate captions and keywords using the Computer Vision API, and perform keyword searches on uploaded images.
+In this exercise, you will create a new Web app in Visual Studio Code and add code to upload images, write them to blob storage, display them in a Web page, generate thumbnails, captions, and keywords using the Computer Vision API, and perform keyword searches on uploaded images.
 The app will be named Intellipix (for "Intelligent Pictures") and will be accessed through your browser.
+The server-side code will be written in JavaScript and Node.js.
+The code that runs in the browser will be written in JavaScript and will leverage two of the most popular class libraries on the planet: [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/).

 1. Create a project directory named "Intellipix" for the lab in the location of your choice — for example, "C:\DXLabs\Intellipix."